best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 4. Note that Excel doesn’t allow spaces or dashes in table names, words must be split up with underscores

 #### Check navigation with named tables
 If you want to see a list of all the tables in your worksheet go to the ‘Formulas’ ribbon and click ‘Name manager’.
 To test out navigation you can click ‘Ctrl + G’.
 This brings up a ‘Go to’ tool.
 You can then click onto one of your tables and select ‘OK’ to be taken directly to that table.

+### Merged and split cells
+Restructure your tables so there are no split cells or merged cells.
+This can seem a bit daunting, but it is one of the crucial issues to address as it is key for both machine readability and accessibility.

+Merged and split cells make tables hard to understand for users of assistive technology, removing them is key to meeting [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships).

+### Nested tables
+Do not nest tables within other tables, this kind of structure is difficult to understand for users of assistive technology, removing them is key to meeting [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships).

+### Blank rows and columns within tables
+Remove all blank rows and blank columns within tables.These may be perceived as the edge of the data area rather than a divider.
+Removing them is key to meeting accessibility [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships) and [success criterion 1.3.3 sensory characteristics](https://www.w3.org/TR/WCAG21/#sensory-characteristics).
+If blank rows and columns are used to create space you can do this by adjusting column width and row height instead.

 ### Column headings
 Every table in your spreadsheet must have a correctly tagged header row, as described in the 'Mark up tables in spreadsheets' section.
 This is key to pass [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships).